jordyorel/Orus-lang-register-based-VM/README.md

 - Static type annotations for integers (`i32`/`u32`), floating point numbers (`f64`), booleans and strings with local type inference using `let`.
-- Arrays with fixed lengths (including multidimensional arrays) and indexed assignment.
+- Arrays with fixed lengths (including multidimensional arrays) and dynamic arrays using `push`, `pop` and `len`.
 - User defined `struct` types and `impl` blocks for instance or static methods.
+- Generic functions and structs with type parameters.
+- Modules and `import` statements for splitting code across files.
 - Control flow with `if`/`elif`/`else`, `for` ranges and `while` loops as well as `break` and `continue`.
+- Error handling with `try`/`catch` blocks.
 - Functions with parameters, recursion and optional return types.
 - Function calls can reference functions defined later in the file.
-- Arithmetic, comparison and logical (`and`/`or`) operators.
+- Arithmetic, comparison and logical (`and`/`or`/`not`) operators.
 - String concatenation with `+` and a `print` function supporting simple interpolation using `{}` placeholders.
-- Generic dynamic array macros for parameterizing data structures by type.
+- Macro helpers for generic dynamic arrays.

 The repository contains the source code for the interpreter and a collection of sample programs used as tests.
 For a quick tour of the language syntax see [`docs/LANGUAGE.md`](docs/LANGUAGE.md).
-Additional notes on the generic array helper are available in [`docs/GENERICS.md`](docs/GENERICS.md).
+Additional notes on the generics and array helper are available in [`docs/GENERICS.md`](docs/GENERICS.md).
+A future compilation roadmap is outlined in [`docs/COMPILATION_ROADMAP.md`](docs/COMPILATION_ROADMAP.md).

 ## Building